Juvenile dermatomyositis (JDM) is a form of myositis that occurs in children. It is a rare disease that causes muscle weakness and skin rashes.

 How is juvenile dermatomyositis diagnosed?

-The next step is generally an MRI (Magnetic Resonance Imaging), which can also detect muscle inflammation, and sometimes other types of x-ray.
+The next step is generally an MRI (Magnetic Resonance Imaging), which can also detect muscle inflammation, and sometimes other investigations may be done to look at the heart, lungs, or gut.

 A muscle biopsy may be performed (usually under general anaesthetic) to confirm the diagnosis.
 A small amount of muscle (from the thigh) may be removed for examination to determine if and how much the muscles and blood vessels have been affected by the disease.